 I am writing to you regarding the proposal before the Board of Supervisors to spray the chemical CHECKMATE County wide for the eradication or control of the Apple Moth.
-I would appreciate ± if you and your fellow District Supervisors would consider the following points or questions before rendering a decision:
+I would appreciate it if you and your fellow District Supervisors would consider the following points or questions before rendering a decision:

-1. SUTERRA, maker of the CHECKWATE OLR-F/LBAM-F will not disclose their inertingredients why?
+1. SUTERRA, maker of the CHECKMATE OLR-F/LBAM-F will not disclose their inert ingredients why?

-SUTERRA states on their own product label that CHECKMATE is a "biochemical"

-3. CHECKMATE is a pesticide by the EPA's own definition

-4. Spraying CHECKWATE County wide would be similar to having RAID sprayed all over you

-5 You are considering spraying a Biochemical Pesticideover our homes for 6 nights several times a year until the year 2010

-6. CHECKWATE is a pestiadethat will linger in the air for 30 days.

-7. CHECKMATE Warning Labelstates: "Hazardto HUMANS and domestic ANIMALS.
+- SUTERRA states on their own product label that CHECKMATE is a "biochemical" - 3.
+CHECKMATE is a pesticide by the EPA's own definition - Spraying CHECKMATE County wide would be similar to having RAID sprayed all over you - 5.
+You are considering spraying a Biochemical Pesticide over our homes for 6 nights several times a year until the year 2010 - CHECKMATE is a pesticide that will linger in the air for 30 days. - 7.
+CHECKWATE Warning Label states: "Hazard to HUMANS and domestic ANIMALS.
 HARMFUL if absorbed through SKIN.
 Causes moderate EYE irritation.
-Avoid contact with skin. eyes and clothing.
-Harmful if inhaled AVOID BREATHING VAPOR or mist.
-This warning also states, ENVIRONMENTAL HAZARD-DO NOT APPLY TO WATER OR AREAS WHERE SURFACE WATER IS PRESENT.
-What about run off into the Monterey Bay Sanctuary?

-8. CHECKWATE will contaminate out water supply, ocean and Monterey Bay Sanctuary.

-9. CHECKMATE has only undergone short term tests with rats and rabbits and results have been adverse.
-No long term testing with humans has been done so we are the Guinea Pigs?

-10. No long term testing regarding the effects to wildlife, other insects (bees) or vegetation have been performed.

-- 11. There are alternative methods that can be used in stead of mass spraying and are we considering alternative methods? - 12: How can we have organic crops in our County if CHECKMATE is sprayed County wide?
+Avoid contact with skin, eyes and clothing.
+Harmful if inhaled.
+AVOID BREATHING VAPOR or mist.
+This warning also states, ENVIRONMENTAL HAZARD- DO NOT APPLY TO WATER OR AREAS WHERE SURFACE WATER IS PRESENT.
+What about run off into the Monterey Bay Sanctuary? - CHECKMATE will contaminate our water supply, ocean and Monterey Bay Sanctuary. - 9.
+CHECKMATE has only undergone short term tests with rats and rabbits and results have been adverse.
+No long term testing with humans has been done so we are the Guinea Pigs? - 10.
+No long term testing regarding the effects to wildlife, other insects (bees) or vegetation have been performed. - 11.
+There are alternative methods that can be used in stead of mass spraying and are we considering alternative methods? - 12.
+How can we have organic crops in our County if CHECKMATE is sprayed County wide?

-In dosing potential health damage to humans, animals, and crops are a high concern.
-I feel we need to research and discuss all issues before doing any blanket spraying so we don't look back in future yeas wondering why we Created a far more devastating effect on ourselves and the environment exposure and the afler effects take years to develop making it almost impossibletrace back to an incident such as spraying that was "considered safe".
+In closing potential health damage to humans, animals, and crops are a high concern.
+I feel we need to research and discuss all issues before doing any blanket spraying so we don't look back in future years wondering why we created a far more devastating effect on ourselves and the environment.

+Additionally chemicals in our environment are the cause of cancers; however because we do not die immediately from exposure and the after effects take years to develop making it almost impossible trace back to an incident such as spraying that was "considered safe".
 The spraying as indicated by Kamakura (Head of Ag Bureau) will be continued to 2010 and beyond.
 This is not a healthy choice, and granting permission to spray also sets precedents for spraying of other pesticides for other non native pests.
 I am concerned not only for the short term illnesses that this type of spraying may have on our children, but also for those with asthma and challenged immune systems and the elderly.
-Please consider what long range effects might be to our children IO, 20, and 30 years from now as well as what this spray will do to other animals, insects and plant life?
+Please consider what long range effects might be to our children I0, 20, and 30 years from now as well as what this spray will do to other animals, insects and plant life?